The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Introduction

-Beyond SMBHBs, searches are underway for cosmic strings \citep{1986coco}, primordial gravitational waves \citep{Lasky_2016}, and cosmological phase transitions \citep{cpt2015}.
-These signals are likely to be an additional, weaker contribution to the SMBHB signal. \citet{Kaiser2022-su} investigated the separability of a SGWB signal into its component sources -- a circular-SMBHB-population signal and a background from primordial gravitational waves.
-Using simulated data sets developed by \citet{astro4cast}, they found that they could begin to distinguish two injected power-law spectra from 17 years of data, and after 20 years, they could begin to characterize the sub-dominant power-law GWB signal.
-However, their sub-dominant injected GWB spectrum had a cosmological energy density that was still rather strong, comparable to current upper limits on primordial gravitational waves \citep[e.g.][]{arzoumanian2018nanograv, Lasky_2016}.
+Beyond SMBHBs, searches are underway for relic signatures of processes in the early Universe \citep{2023ApJ...951L..11A}, e.g., cosmic strings \citep{1986coco}, primordial gravitational waves \citep{Lasky_2016}, and cosmological phase transitions \citep{cpt2015}.
+While it is thought that these signals are likely to be an additional, weaker contribution to the SMBHB signal, current searches can not yet arbitrate on the dominant contributing source of the SGWB. \citet{Kaiser2022-su} investigated the separability of a SGWB signal into its component sources: a circular-SMBHB-population signal, and a background from primordial gravitational waves.
+Using simulated data sets developed by \citet{astro4cast}, they found that they could begin to distinguish two injected power-law spectra with 45 pulsars and 17 years of data, while after 20 years they could begin to characterize the sub-dominant power-law GWB signal.
+However, their sub-dominant injected GWB spectrum had a cosmological energy density that was still rather strong, comparable to upper limits on primordial gravitational waves \citep[e.g.][]{arzoumanian2018nanograv, Lasky_2016}.